PiusLucky/TaskMaster/README.md

 - `DATABASE_URI`: Your local or staging PostgreSQL database URI.
 - `SECRET_KEY`: Any strong secret key for application security.
 - `JWT_SECRET_KEY`: Any strong secret key for JSON Web Tokens (JWT).

+4. Run the Flask application

+The backend should now be running on `http://localhost:5000`.

 ## Features